 - Spinal Cord Injury

-Until recently, the best option for a patient with weakness of the muscles that control the knee was to wear a KAFO with a locked knee joint.
-This provided stability to the knee to prevent involuntary flexion, but caused other associated problems like muscle atrophy and increased energy expenditure in gait.
-Within the past few years, a newer design of knee joint has been developed that can automatically lock and unlock at the appropriate phases of the gait cycle to allow a more fluidic walking style.
-These knee joints can be used to create a KAFO that is appropriate for certain patients with knee weakness that fit the treatment criteria of the system.
+Historically, often the best option for a patient with weakness of the muscles that control the knee was to wear a KAFO with a locked knee joint.
+This provided stability to the knee to prevent involuntary bending of the knee, but caused other associated problems such as muscle atrophy and increased energy expenditure while walking.
+Over the past few years, a newer design of knee joint has been developed that can automatically lock and unlock at the appropriate phases of the gait cycle to allow a more fluidic walking style.
+This is called a Stance Control joint.
+These knee joints can be used to create a KAFO or KO that is appropriate for certain patients with knee weakness that fit the treatment criteria of the system.
+A few examples include:

-Each KAFO is custom-made to the specific requirements of the individual.
+Each KAFO is custom-made from a unique patient scan to the specific requirements of the individual.
 There are numerous design options available that make usage of the Orthosis both functional and comfortable.
 A detailed examination and assessment of the patient allows us to suggest the best available component combination.